seandenigris/XML-Parser/repository/XML-Tests-Parser.package/SAXHandlerPluggableProxy.class/README.md

-A pluggable version that allows blocks to be injected to respond to handlers.
+A pluggable version that allows blocks to be used to respond to handlers.